IRNAS/conda-recipes/README.md

 Lower version of Python is required, due to the error `module 'base64' has no attribute 'encodestring'` inside `anaconda-client` program.

+### Creating sha256sum

+I have no idea how to do this properly.
+You can first set random sha in `meta.yaml` and then run `conda build .`, which will tell you the actual sha, you can just copy it from there.

+### Troubleshooting building packages

-**Important** - command `anaconda upload` can fail silently due to many reasons, there is an issue on GitHub (https://github.com/Anaconda-Platform/anaconda-client/issues/501), where you can find a snipppet of code that you need to paste to a `binstar_client/commands/upload.py` in order to see the actual error.
+Command `anaconda upload` can fail silently due to many reasons, there is an issue on GitHub (https://github.com/Anaconda-Platform/anaconda-client/issues/501), where you can find a snipppet of code that you need to paste to a `binstar_client/commands/upload.py` in order to see the actual error.

 Errors could be:
 * Expired authorization token